 Requests that are hard to fulfill

 Sometimes a request from a prospect is hard to fulfill, or you might not be sure if and how to fulfill it.
+And there's a clear line between saying yes to anything you can, just to sell your product and making sure you're actually setting the right expectations that can still lead to a sale.
 Here's what you can say in such a case:

 "I see this is an issue that we'll have to deal with at some point.
 Let me write it down so I can follow up with you after discussing this with the right person in our company."